askmrsinh/big-data-tools-install/README.md

 # BD_STTP_2016
-## Big Data Short Term Training Programme 2016
+### Big Data Short Term Training Programme 2016

-This repository contains the scripts used to setup Big Data Technology stack.
+This repository contains the scripts used to setup Big Data Technology stack used during the programme.

 ### Usage
 Open a Terminal window and follow these commands: